urbanadventurer/Android-PIN-Bruteforce/README.md

 Use the `--verbose` option to check the configuration is as expected.
 This is especially useful when you are modifying the configuration.

+### Use the dry-run

+Use the `--dry-run` option to check how it operates without sending any keys to a device.
+This is especially useful when you are modifying the configuration or during development.

+Dry run will:

+- Not send any keys
+- Will continue instead of aborting if the `KEYBOARD_DEVICE` or `HID_KEYBOARD` is missing.

 ### HID USB Mode

 Try this command in a shell on the NetHunter phone: